 Kurt Cheng is a Shellfish Expert at the Partnership for the Delaware Estuary.
 His chief responsibility is to research the natural benefits provided by various shellfish found in the Delaware River Basin.
 He also helps to monitor coastal wetlands along the tidal Delaware River and Bay.

-Kylie Hall joined the Partnership for the Delaware Estuary in 2018 as the events and office administrator.
-In this role, she reports directly to the development manager and the deputy executive director, providing both development and office support.
+Kylie Hall is the PDE’s events and grants administrator.
+In this role, she provides both development and office support.

 LeeAnn Haaf is the Wetland Coordinator at the Partnership for the Delaware Estuary.
 This means she spends much of her time assessing the health of wetlands, which the Delaware River and Bay is losing at the rate of almost one acre per day.